Looking for Rachel Wallace

 Looking for Rachel Wallace is the sixth Spenser novel by Robert B. Parker, first published in 1980.
+It follows the titular Spenser guarding a radical feminist author, Rachel Wallace, who is kidnapped by a far-right extremist group.
+It received generally positive reviews, though it was not considered to be as good as several of the other novels in the series.

 Plot summary

 Spenser is hired to protect a lesbian, feminist activist, the eponymous Rachel Wallace.
 Spenser defends her more vigorously than she would like and she fires him.
 Shortly afterwards, she is kidnapped and the police have almost nothing to go on.
 Though no longer officially employed to protect her, Spenser feels duty-bound to find her because he could have protected her if he had followed her orders and held onto the job.

 His investigation leads him to an organization that is fiercely anti-communist, anti-gay, and loosely affiliated with the local Ku Klux Klan.
 Spenser gets free rein to operate because the police know that he can be more persuasive than they can in finding Rachel.
 A snowstorm paralyzes Boston and Spenser has to go on foot if he wants to get to Rachel Wallace before they kill her.